RedisLabs/redislabs-docs/content/platforms/kubernetes/getting-started/openshift/openshift-cli.md

     Next, create your database.

-1. Open a browser window and navigate to the Redis Enterprise web UI at: `localhost:8443`
+1. Open a browser window and navigate to the Redis Enterprise admin console at: `localhost:8443`

     ![getting-started-kubernetes-openshift-image5]( /images/rs/getting-started-kubernetes-openshift-image5.png )

 1. To get your password from the OpenShift management console, go `Resources > Secrets > your_cluster_name`, select your project name, and select **Reveal Secret**.

     {{< warning >}}
-Do not change the default admin user password in the Redis Enterprise web UI.
+Do not change the default admin user password in the Redis Enterprise admin console.
 Changing the admin password can cause unextpected results in your K8s deployment.
     {{< /warning >}}